 - The driving.
 Well.
 It is different.
 My first experience driving on my own, I heard the strange squeal of an ambulance several cars behind me on the highway.
 Instinct told me to pull over, but then I noticed the cars around me were actually racing the ambulance.
 If I did not join in the race, I would be smashed, so race I did.
 Like a crazy woman.
 I beat the ambulance and eventually it turned off behind me in the direction of the hospital.
 Then I did pull over just to ponder if that really happened.
 And the police?
 Well, thanks to my heavily tinted windows and Mexico plates I have never been pulled over.
 But I thought I would be many times until I realized that the cops here just like to drive with their lights and sirens on for no particular reason than to feel high and mighty.
 Yesterday I drove down a road that had four cops on each side pointing guns at each other.
 No one seemed alarmed.
 So I sat at a red light between them and reviewed my Spanish flashcards, the one that said “I have moved to a strange planet.”

 - The grocery stores.
 My first time in one alone I was approached every several feet by a smartly dressed representative of a particular brand of milk or yogurt, holding out a tray for me to sample their product.
 Who knew Mexico has like 50 brands of milk and 80 brands of yogurt and that one store will actually carry them all?
 I should get a t-shirt that says “I don’t do dairy” They don’t, however, carry things like lemons or natural peanut butter or imported ice-cream for less than $13.
 Who knew it takes so many people doing so many little jobs to run a grocery store?
 And who knew the Holy Water of Mexico is Coca-Cola?
-And who knew that man can live by bread alone, here in Mexico?
+And who knew that man can live by bread (tortillas that is) alone, here in Mexico?